anuragambuja/data-engineering-gcp/Machine-Learning/Generative-AI/GenAI.md

   - A larger context window (the amount of text the model can consider) can increase costs.
   - Specialized features like fine-tuning or embedding can have separate pricing.
   - Depending on where you deploy your model and application, you may have compute based costs.

+> ## Gems
+- Gems are AI assistants that can process information and reason over complex ideas within the context of your chosen task.
+  - Gems can be tailored with specific instructions and information.
+This allows them to provide responses that are more relevant to your needs and preferences within that particular use case.
+  - Gems can help you streamline repetitive tasks by providing templates, prompts, or guided interactions.
+This can save you time and effort when working on familiar projects or activities.
+  - You can set the context for a Gem, like giving it background information or specific instructions.
+Then, you can start multiple chats with that Gem, each with its own focus and flow.
+These chats remain separate, so information from one won't spill over into another.
+It's like having different conversations with the same expert, each tailored to a specific purpose.

+> ## NotebookLM
+- NotebookLM is an AI-first notebook, grounded in your own documents, designed to help you gain insights faster.
+- You can "ground" NotebookLM in specific sources like documents, presentations, or even audio and video files.
+This means your AI assistant will only use information from those sources to answer your questions and generate summaries.
+- NotebookLM Plus: For users who want to take their research to the next level, there's NotebookLM Plus, a subscription plan that offers benefits like increased capacity, customization of response length and style, and usage analytics.
+- NotebookLM Enterprise: NotebookLM Enterprise takes NotebookLM Plus to the next level by adding compliance and administrative features necessary for enterprise environments.
+This includes extra privacy and security features to give you enhanced control over your data.
+Your notebook information is only shared with your chosen collaborators, and you can manage access using predefined identity and access management (IAM) roles.
+- NotebookLM versus Gems
+  - Hyper-focused knowledge: Instead of drawing from a broad knowledge base, NotebookLM focuses solely on the sources you provide.
+This could be anything from research papers and articles to meeting notes and presentations.
+  - Interactive learning: NotebookLM goes beyond simply summarizing information.
+It encourages active learning by allowing you to ask questions, generate different types of summaries, and even create quizzes to test your understanding.
+  - Source-based answers: Every answer and insight provided by NotebookLM is directly grounded in your uploaded sources.
+This ensures accuracy and allows you to easily trace back to the original information.
+If you ask NotebookLM a question that isn't covered in the materials you've provided, it will honestly tell you that it can't answer.
+It won't invent information or speculate.
+This ensures that the information you get is always grounded in your sources and reliable.